jithmaWijeward1/ICON/README.md

-# ICON: Isoform-Cell-type Classification via Overlapping Networks
+# ICON: An isoform-aware hierarchical random forest model for cell type classification

 ICON is an R package for cell type classification from single-cell RNA-seq data.
 It uses a **hierarchical Random Forest approach** that